lugu/qiloop/README.md

 It is open-source and developped here:
 <https://github.com/aldebaran/libqi>.

+For an in-depth overview of the protocol, visit this [description of QiMessaging](https://github.com/lugu/qiloop/blob/master/doc/about-qimessaging.md).

 QiLoop is another implementation of QiMessaging.
 It has two main goals:

 -   being compatible with libqi